programerr01/veta/README.md

 * Commit ( Commited Changes )

+## Commands & Workings

+**`init`**
+Init command initializes the folder and files for working of version control.
+It sets `.veta` folder with `objects` folder and `index` file

+**`add`**
+adds particular file to tracking and create object file of the given file, the object file consists of compressed data of original file and hash of the file is added to `index` file along with file name and other information

+**`commit`**
+commit represent a specific point in project's history.
+It is represented by commit object , commit object consists of metadata including commit message and date.
+It also points to tree that represent state of the project at that commit and includes previous commit object.

 ## Contribution
 You are free to share your ideas and code to improve this Repo.
 This repo is designed such that anyone can come and understand what's going behind the scenes.
 Code Readability is first priority rather than functionality or performance given existing tools like git are pretty much in standard use.